misiektoja/steam_monitor/docs/configuration.md

 ## Webhook Settings

 A delivery keeps its original destination and credentials for every retry.
 Reloaded settings apply to the next delivery.
 Discord templates must produce a JSON object.
 Dictionary templates and JSON strings are supported, including strings with escaped format braces.
+A placeholder the alert cannot fill, such as `{title[0]}` or `{0}`, is reported with the template text that failed.
 Mentions remain disabled in every template.

 Steam Monitor supports Discord webhooks and native ntfy topics.
 Webhook alerts are independent from email, so either channel can be enabled alone or both can receive the same event.